GoStar1/nft/README.md

 # Polyplace

-An open decentralized NFT Marketplace built with Solidity and Next.js, powered by Polygon Technologies.
+An open decentralized NFT Marketplace built with Solidity and Next.js, powered by Binance Smart Chain.
 It basically is an open platform where users can mint and trade their own NFTs.

 ## Table of Contents